mistyk/inavradar-ESP32/README.md

 INAV-Radar is currently no part of the INAV flight control software.
 INAV can be found [here](https://github.com/iNavFlight/inav).

-## Testing communication between ESP32 Lora modules
+## Testing communication between ESP32 Lora modules and FCs
 For testing there is no need to install Atom and PlatformIO, just use the [esptool](https://github.com/espressif/esptool) for flashing.

 Your system needs the driver for the USB UART bridge: